element-hq/synapse/docs/usage/configuration/config_documentation.md

 Options for each entry include:

 * `idp_id` (string): A unique identifier for this identity provider.
-Used internally by Synapse; should be a single word such as “github”.
+Used internally by Synapse; should be a single word such as "github".
 Note that, if this is changed, users authenticating via that provider will no longer be recognised as the same user!
 (Use "oidc" here if you are migrating from an old `oidc_config` configuration.)

 * `idp_name` (string): A user-facing name for this identity provider, which is used to offer the user a choice of login mechanisms.

-* `idp_icon` (string): An optional icon for this identity provider, which is presented by clients and Synapse’s own IdP picker page.
+* `idp_icon` (string): An optional icon for this identity provider, which is presented by clients and Synapse's own IdP picker page.
 If given, must be an MXC URI of the format `mxc://<server-name>/<media-id>`.
 (An easy way to obtain such an MXC URI is to upload an image to an (unencrypted) room and then copy the URL from the source of the event.)

 * `idp_brand` (string): An optional brand for this identity provider, allowing clients to style the login flow according to the identity provider in question.
 See the [spec](https://spec.matrix.org/latest/) for possible options here.

 * `discover` (boolean): Set to false to disable the use of the OIDC discovery mechanism to discover endpoints.
 Defaults to true.

 * `issuer` (string): Required.
 The OIDC issuer.
-Used to validate tokens and (if discovery is enabled) to discover the provider’s endpoints.
+Used to validate tokens and (if discovery is enabled) to discover the provider's endpoints.

 * `client_id` (string): Required.
 OAuth2 client id to use.

 * `client_secret` (string|null): OAuth2 client secret to use.
 May be omitted if `client_secret_jwt_key` is given, or if `client_auth_method` is `none`.
 Must be omitted if `client_secret_path` is specified.

 * `client_secret_path` (string|null): Path to the OAuth2 client secret to use.
-With that it’s not necessary to leak secrets into the config file itself.
+With that it's not necessary to leak secrets into the config file itself.
 Mutually exclusive with `client_secret`.
 Can be omitted if `client_secret_jwt_key` is specified.

   *Added in Synapse 1.91.0.*